-In order to fulfil its mission statement "to preserve and protect records of our milling heritage and to make them freely available to the public", the Mills Archive will seek and acquire historical and contemporary records of traditional mills and milling.
+In order to fulfil our mission statement, we seek and acquire historical and contemporary records of traditional mills and milling.
 This policy defines the scope of the material collected and describes the collection process.

 Scope of material collected